 Here are some important things to know before you choose to undertake the process.

-solutions come in spray bottles and with a clear set of instructions.
+Undercoating solutions come in spray bottles and with a clear set of instructions.
 It is important to go through the instructions and pay attention to the smallest aspect.
-Details pertaining to time taken to dry, distance between the bottle nozzle and car surface and safety precautions must be duly acknowledged.
+Details pertaining to the time taken to dry, distance between the bottle nozzle and car surface and safety precautions must be duly acknowledged.

 Set the Right Place